 - The Extended Abstract is to be submitted electronically through the EasyChair portal.
 The link is provided in the Abstract submission page.
-This abstract must be submitted by 30 June 2018 31 July 2018.
+This abstract must be submitted by 30 June 2018, 15th August 2018 Closed.

 - The status of all submissions will be available on the AFITA/WCCA2018 website.

 - Submissions will be reviewed by experts selected by the conference committee for their demonstrated knowledge of particular topics.
 The authors will be notified of the review results by email.

 - If your Extended Abstract is accepted, you must: register to attend the conference by September 30, 2018; and present the research.
 If these qualifactions are met, the Extended Abstract will be published in the official proceedings distributed at the conference

 - Revision of Extended Abstract

 - Accepted submissions may be revised to address specific reviewer and Program Committee concerns until September 30, 2018.